Forensic Services

 Capacity Restoration Pilot Programs

 The North Carolina Department of Health and Human Services (DHHS) is piloting new mental health programs to address the expanding needs of individuals adjudicated to Incapable to Proceed to Trial (ITP).
 Historically, Capacity Restoration (CR) services have only been provided in the three State Psychiatric Hospitals (SPH).
 There is a need in North Carolina to develop a system that provides forensic evaluations and CR in alternate settings, such as in detention centers and the community.
 The first CR program based in a detention center was established on December 7, 2022 at the Mecklenburg County Detention Center, and is operated by Wellpath Recovery Solutions, LLC.
 Called NC RISE (Restoring Individuals Safely and Effectively), the program aims to provide needed mental health and restoration services to ITP defendants awaiting trial.
-Two additional Detention Center Capacity Restoration Programs (DCCRP) are in development in Wake and Cumberland counties.
+Two additional Detention Center Capacity Restoration Programs (DCCRP) are in development in Wake and Pitt counties.
 Additionally, three Community Based Capacity Restoration Programs (CBCRP) were launched in July of 2023 in Mecklenburg, Wake, and Cumberland Counties.
 These pilot programs will allow for CR to be provided across all levels of care and settings.

 Detention Center Capacity Restoration Programs (DCCRP)